-The second allocation will be made to each school by the end of October.
+The second allocation will be made to each school during the second quarter of the fiscal year.
 This remaining allocation, approximately 25% of the total, will be determined by the current budget formula now applied against the Average Daily Enrollment (ADE) for the first quarter of the fiscal year.

-In addition to the regular allotments, elementary schools that experience growth of 10 students or more between the official count date and December 31 shall receive the following allotments for instructional supplies:
+In addition to the regular allotments, elementary schools that experience growth of 10 students or more between Based on the budget formulas approved by the Board, the the official count date and December 31 shall receive the